Deng Xiaoping

 Deng Xiaoping (Note: /ˈdʌŋ ʃaʊˈpɪŋ/, /alsoUKˈdɛŋ -, - ˈsjaʊpɪŋ/; 邓小平 (Dèng Xiǎopíng) also romanised as Teng Hsiao-p'ing; born Xiansheng (先圣).)
-(22 August 1904 – 19 February 1997) was a Chinese statesman, revolutionary, and political theorist who served as the paramount leader of the People's Republic of China from 1978 to 1989.
-In the aftermath of Mao Zedong's death in 1976, Deng consolidated power to lead China through a period of "reform and opening up" that transformed it into a socialist market economy.
-He is regarded as the "Architect of Modern China" for contributions to socialism with Chinese characteristics and Deng Xiaoping Theory.
+(22 August 1904 – 19 February 1997) was a Chinese statesman, revolutionary, and political theorist who served as the paramount leader of the People's Republic of China (PRC) from 1978 to 1989.
+Emerging as China's most influential figure after Mao Zedong's death in 1976, Deng consolidated political power and guided the country into an era of reform and opening up that transitioned the nation toward a socialist market economy.
+Credited as the "architect of modern China", he is recognized for shaping both socialism with Chinese characteristics and Deng Xiaoping Theory.

-Born in Sichuan, the son of landowning peasants, Deng learned of Marxism–Leninism while studying and working in France in the 1920s through the Work-Study Movement.
-In France, he met future collaborators like Zhou Enlai.
-In 1924, he joined the Chinese Communist Party (CCP) and continued his studies in Moscow.
-Following the outbreak of the Chinese Civil War between the Kuomintang (KMT) and CCP, Deng worked in the Jiangxi Soviet, where he developed good relations with Mao.
-He served as a political commissar in the Chinese Red Army during the Long March and Second Sino-Japanese War, and helped to lead the People's Liberation Army (PLA) to victory in the civil war, participating in the PLA's capture of Nanjing.
-After the proclamation of the PRC in 1949, Deng held key regional roles, rising to vice premier and CCP secretary-general in the 1950s.
-He presided over economic reconstruction and played a role in the Anti-Rightist Campaign.
-During the Cultural Revolution from 1966, Deng was condemned as the party's "number two capitalist roader" after Liu Shaoqi, and was purged twice by Mao, exiled to work in a tractor factory for four years.
-After Mao's death in 1976, Deng outmaneuvered rivals to become China's leader in 1978.
+Born into a landowning peasant family in Sichuan, Deng was introduced to Marxism–Leninism while studying and working in France during the 1920s as part of the Work–Study Movement.
+He then studied in Moscow and, after returning to China, joined the Chinese Communist Party (CCP) in 1924.
+During the Chinese Civil War, he worked in the Jiangxi Soviet and maintained close ties with Mao.
+Deng later served as a political commissar in the Chinese Red Army during the Long March and Second Sino-Japanese War, helping secure CCP victory in 1949 and taking part in the People's Liberation Army (PLA) capture of Nanjing.

+Following Mao's founding of the PRC, Deng rose to prominence as the vice premier of China and CCP secretary-general, overseeing economic reconstruction and playing a leading role in the Anti-Rightist Campaign. Ιn the mid-1960s, economic policy initiatives and the proclamation of the Four Modernizations marked the peak of Deng's Mao-era influence.
+However, during the Cultural Revolution, he was denounced as the party's "number two capitalist roader" after Liu Shaoqi and was twice purged by Mao, spending four years working in a tractor factory before returning to politics.
+After Mao's death in 1976, Deng outmaneuvered political rivals and became China's paramount leader by 1978.